 Description

-It calculates the deviation between the collected data and a setpoint, then feedbacks it as a control result to calculate a new output value.
-Doing so, the system data reaches or stabilizes near the setpoint.
-It proves mathematically that in case of stabilization errors or process iterations caused by other control methods, the PID feedback loop can maintain the system stability very well.
+It calculates the deviation between the collected data and the setpoint and feeds it back as a control result to calculate a new output value.
+In doing so, the system data stabilizes near the setpoint.
+Mathematically, it proves that, in the event of stabilization errors or process iterations caused by other control methods, the PID feedback loop can effectively maintain system stability.

 Function

-This function block can be used in HVAC applications to control variables such as temperature, pressure, flow and speed.
-It uses three algorithms to adjust the controlled value.
+The function block can be used in heating, ventilation, and air conditioning (HVAC) applications to control variables such as temperature, pressure, flow, and speed.
+Three algorithms adjust the controlled value.

-• Proportional: Use the current value to control.
-It multiplies the proportional gain (Kp) and the deviation between the setpoint and current input, then uses the product to calculate the output of the block.
+• Proportional: Control using the current value.
+It multiplies the proportional gain (Kp) by the deviation between the setpoint and the current input.
+Then, it uses the product to calculate the output of the block.
 The output is proportional to the deviation.
-For example, if the proportional band range of a heat controller is 10...20 °C and the setpoint is 20 °C, then the controller outputs 100 % at 10 °C, 50 % at 15 °C, 10 % at 19 °C, and 0 at 20 °C.
+For instance, if a heat controller's proportional band range is 10...20 °C and the setpoint is 20 °C, the controller outputs100 % at 10 °C, 50 % at 15 °C, 10 % at 19 °C, and 0 % at 20 °C.

-• Derivative: The first derivative of the error is calculated considering future error and then multiplied by the derivative gain (Kd).
+• Derivative: The first derivative of the error is calculated by considering the future error, which is then multiplied by the derivative gain (Kd).
 Derivative control reacts to changes in the system.
 The greater the derivative control, the faster the control system reacts.

-The PID control block combines the above three control methods.
-Proportional control makes the control very timely and fast; integration control, taking into account the factors of time accumulation, is able to eliminate deviation and achieve a comparatively ideal control process; derivative control, capable of foreseeing the future trend of the deviation, can produce advanced control effect and improve the dynamic performance of the system.
-Derivative control cannot be used alone and needs to be combined with the other two controls (P and I) to become a PD or PID controller.
+The PID control block incorporates the three aforementioned control methods.
+Proportional control provides a fast and timely response.
+Integration control takes time accumulation into account to eliminate deviations and achieve an ideal control process.
+Derivative control can foresee the future trend of deviation to produce an advanced control effect and improve the system's dynamic performance.
+However, derivative control cannot be used alone and must be combined with the other two controls (P and I) to form a PD or PID controller.
 The PID control schematic is as follows:

 Input